JohnSnowLabs/spark-nlp/docs/en/transformer_entries/UniversalSentenceEncoder.md

 embeddings tends to outperform word level transfer.
 With transfer learning via sentence embeddings, we observe surprisingly good performance with minimal amounts of supervised training data for a transfer task.
 We obtain encouraging results on Word Embedding Association Tests (WEAT) targeted at detecting model bias.
-Our pre-trained sentence encoding models are made freely available for download and on TF Hub.''
+Our pre-trained sentence encoding models are made freely available for download and on TF Hub.*
 {%- endcapture -%}

 {%- capture input_anno -%}